temporalio/documentation/docs-src/app-dev-context/skip-time-set-up.md

 ---
 id: skip-time-set-up
 title: Set up Time Skip
-description: The test serveris included in most SDKs is an in-memory implementation of Temporal Server that supports skipping time.
+description: The test server is included in most SDKs is an in-memory implementation of Temporal Server that supports skipping time.
 sidebar_label: Setting up
 tags:
   - guide-context